-Instead of paying by check, you can have your monthly plan premium paid by Electronic Funds Transfer (EFT).
+Instead of paying by check, you can have your monthly Part D late enrollment penalty paid by Electronic Funds Transfer (EFT).
 Automatic deductions from your bank account occur monthly, and are generally made on the 9th of each month.
 The withdrawal takes place on the 9th in order to allow for payment to be received and posted to your account by the invoice due date of the 15th.
 If the 9th falls on a Saturday, Sunday, or a holiday, the deduction will occur on the following business day.
-If you would like to pay your monthly plan premium by EFT and aren't currently doing so, please call Customer Relations for information.
+If you would like to pay your monthly Part D late enrollment penalty by EFT and aren't currently doing so, please call Customer Relations for information.
 It may take up to two months for EFT deductions to begin after signing up for EFT.
-Please continue to pay your monthly plan premium directly to Tufts Health Plan Medicare Preferred until we notify you that you are enrolled in the EFT program.
+Please continue to pay your monthly Part D late enrollment penalty directly to Tufts Health Plan Medicare Preferred until we notify you that you are enrolled in the EFT program.
 (Phone numbers for Customer Relations are printed on the back cover of this booklet.)